sarnold/timew-addons/README.rst

 Operating System Support
 ------------------------

-Most of these tools require a basic console environment with timewarrior installed (usually via system package manager).
-Installing with ``[gui]`` enabled requires both Python_ and a modern Gtk+ windowing environment with PyGObject_.
+Most of these tools require a basic console environment with both timewarrior and Python_ installed (usually via system package manager).
+Running the indicator GUI script requires both Python_ and a modern Gtk+ windowing environment with Gtk3+_ and PyGObject_.

+.. note:: The GUI script also requires the ``onelineday.py`` extension to
+          be installed (as shown above) in order to interact with ``timew``.

 The above platform link shows package support for several Linux distributions and MacOS.